DADA: Driver Attention Prediction in Driving Accident Scenarios

-In addition, we also present the scene diversity of DADA-2000 by Table. \ref{tab1} and Table. \ref{tab2} .
-From these tables, we can see that because of the more frequent and diverse transit trip in daytime and urban scene than nighttime and other occasions, the highest occurrence rate of accidents is shown.
+DADA-2000 obtained $658,476$ available frames contained in $2000$ videos with the resolution of $1584\times660$ (about 6.1 hours with $30$ fps, over than DR(eye)VE \cite{palazzi2018predicting}).
+It is the first dataset that concentrates on the driver attention prediction in driving accident scenarios.
+The accident occasion in each sequence is a free presentation without any trimming work.
+In this way, the attention collection may be more natural.
+The statistics of accident category, scene diversity, sequence numbers of DADA-2000 can be seen in our previous work \cite{DBLP:conf/itsc/FangYQXWL19}.
+In order to provide a self-sufficient understanding for this work, we present more analysis on the temporal accident window and the attention type of DADA-2000.

-\subsubsection{Temporal Statistics}
+\subsection{Temporal Statistics}

-In DADA-2000, we annotated the spatial crash-objects, temporal window of the occurrence of accidents, and collected the attention map for each video frame.
-For a video sequence, we partitioned it into three main clips: the frame interval before the accident window (before-AW), accident window (AW) and the frame interval after the AW (after-AW).
-For AW determining, if half part of the object that will occur accident (we define it as crash-object in this paper) appears in the view plane, we set the frame as the starting point, and set the frame as the ending point if the scene returns a normal moving condition.

-The frame interval distributions of before-AW, AW, and after-AW are presented in Fig. \ref{fig3}, and the averages of them are listed in Table. \ref{tab3}.
-From these statistics, we find that before-AW contains about $5$ seconds of time (30$fps$) in average and after-AW takes about 3.5 seconds of time.
-AW takes a percent of $20\%$ in each video averagely.
-Therefore, the frames of abnormal driving are rather fewer than the ones in normal driving.
+In DADA-2000, we collected the human fixations for each video frame.
+For a video sequence, we partitioned it into three main clips: the frame interval before the accident window (before-AW), accident window (AW) and the frame interval after the AW (after-AW), as illustrated in Fig. \ref{fig2}.
+For AW determining, following the criterion of the work \cite{DBLP:conf/iros/YaoXWCA19}, if about half part of the object (we define it as \textbf{crash-object} in this paper) that will occur accident appears in the camera view, we manually set the frame as the starting boundary of AW, and set the frame as the ending boundary if the scene returns to a normal moving condition or fully stop.
+The frame interval distributions of before-AW, AW, and after-AW are presented in Fig. \ref{fig3}, where the frame ratio of before-AW, AW, and after-AW in each sequence is computed by the ratio between the number of frames within the specific AW and the total number of frames in the sequence.
+From these statistics, we find that the frames in accident window are rather fewer than the ones in normal driving.

-We also compare our DADA-2000 with the state-of-the-art datasets concentrating on the driving accident detection or prediction in Table.~\ref{tab4}.
-From Table.~\ref{tab4}, we can observe that our DADA-2000 has more diverse scenarios and is more complex for driving accident analysis.
-This will provide a new platform for driving accident detection or prediction problem.